Leading Co-Design in Complex Systems

 About this training

-Leading Co-Design in Complex Systems is a short course for purpose-driven professionals who want to co-create better outcomes with their colleagues, clients and communities.
+Leading Co-Design in Complex Systems is a short course for purpose-driven professionals who want to work more collaboratively—and more skillfully with colleagues, clients and communities.

 This training program presents a Practice Framework for systems-aware co-design.
 This ethical and evidence-informed approach covers the key domains of systems change, co-design and social innovation: place, people, process, practice and principles.

-This much-loved program often sells out.
-It has been appreciated by public servants, researchers, designers and innovators working in a variety of organisations around the world, including Canada, Mexico, USA, Qatar, Singapore, UK, Germany, Netherlands and Denmark, as well as Australia and New Zealand.
+This program draws participants from across the world, including Canada, the US, Mexico, Qatar, Singapore, UK, Germany, Netherlands and Denmark, as well as Australia and New Zealand.

 The course models how to effectively engage partners, staff and community members—and provides opportunities to connect with others doing inspiring work.